 4) You must now have money in your player account or Pay On-Line by the deadline at midnight, to hold a place on the roster and to be included on the pairing sheet for Saturday's event.
 No cash will be accepted at the event.
 Individual account balances can be obtained by texting or e-mailing Dave at (480) 747-7821 or email@example.com.

-5) Pairings will be put together by the pairings committee and posted to the Golf Genius Portal and SGL Facebook page by Friday preceding the event; they will also be e-mailed to the players.
+5) Pairings will be put together by the pairings committee and posted to the Golf Genius Portal and SGL Facebook page by Friday preceding the event by the Tournament Coordinator; they will also be e-mailed to the players.
 Pairing requests can be made on the signup to play form before submitting and must be made prior to the deadline at midnight.

 6) Tee Box Policy: